elastic/ml-cpp/build-setup/windows.md

 ### CMake

-CMake is required to build PyTorch.
+CMake version 3.19.2 is the minimum required to build ml-cpp (with 3.5 the minimum required to build PyTorch).
 Download the MSI installer for version 3.19.3 from <https://github.com/Kitware/CMake/releases/download/v3.19.3/cmake-3.19.3-win64-x64.msi> (or get a more recent version).

 Install it mainly using the default options _except_ on the "Install Options" dialog check "Add CMake to the system PATH for all users".